 - Another cause of hallux rigidus is numerous inflammatory diseases such as rheumatoid arthritis, arthritis, osteoarthritis or gout.

-Some causes such as age, family history and gender cannot be controlled.
-There are a few health habits that can be changed to prevent the risk of developing painful joints.
-These involves exercising, eating a healthy diet and prevent other diseases too.
+Some causes such as age, family history, and gender cannot be controlled.
+There are a few healthy habits that can be changed to prevent the risk of developing painful joints.
+These involve exercising, eating a healthy diet and prevent other diseases too.

 Omega-3 fatty acids, a healthy polyunsaturated fat have a number of health benefits and may reduce inflammation in the body.
 Those who consume omega 3 fatty acid regularly may be at lower risk of developing hallux rigid.

 Weight monitoring is also helpful.
 The knees have to support the body weight.
 Extra weight increases the pressure on the joints and can create some type of degenerative arthritis.
 Overweight people are at higher risk of getting degenerative arthritis and hence hallux rigid.
 Maintain the weight in a healthier range.

 Exercise not only takes the stress of excess weight off your joints.
 It also strengthens the muscles around the joints, which protects them from wear and tear.
 Opt for alternate aerobic activities such as walking or swimming or stretching with strengthening exercises to maintain your flexibility and range of motion.